 A hospital unit dedicated to the care of patients, families, and friends with AIDS opened at Illinois Masonic Medical Center in Chicago in 1984.
 It was It was called Unit 371.
 The Unit closed in 2000 and it has been nearly forgotten, except by anyone who was ever there.

-Available March 15, 2017 from Penn State University Press.
+Originally published March 15, 2017 by Penn State University Press.